AllSystemsRGeorge/Job-Quest/README.md

 - [Acknowledgments](#acknowledgments)
 ​​
 ## Overview

+This application was created to aid our job searching process once we have completed our coding bootcamp program.
+We wanted to created an app to help keep track of all the jobs that we have applied to, to ensure we have all the accurate information for each job as well as ensuring that we can follow up with updates on the interviewing process and hiring process.
 ​
 ### The challenge
 ​
-This is a collaborative project to create a real world full stack application by showcasing skills we have acquired.
-This project aims to provide people with practical application.
+This is a collaborative project to create a real world full stack application by showcasing skills we have acquired so far in our coding bootcamp.
+This project aims to provide people with practical application using Node.js and Express.js to create a RESTful API.
+This application also requires the usage of Handlebars.js, MySQL, Sequelize ORM, and an authentication middleware.
 ​
 ### User Story
 ​
 ```
 AS AN unemployed bootcamp student
-I WANT to be able to log, view and track all the jobs that I am interested and have applied
+I WANT to be able to log all the jobs that I am interested in and have applied to
-SO THAT I can organize my job applications and get a job
+SO THAT I can easily track all my jobs and stay organized during my job seach process
 ```

 ### Acceptance Criteria